-Gaffney, sorry, Jason is excellent with the communication for patient understanding.
-So three people singing your praises already for this job.
+Simon, these people are not being paid, at least I don't think they're being paid for their comments.
+Simon says, this shows how important language and communication is.
+And not surprisingly, that will be ticked off on the certificates that I issue for this thing.
+He finds there's often a disconnect between patient's expectations and what they can achieve when they're enabled to engage with what their body can actually do.
+And Jason Gaffney, sorry, Jason says excellent with the communication for patient understanding.
+So three people singing your praises already for this, Joanne.
 I thought I would come back just briefly to the book.
-The reason anyone who knows me will know that I am a real stickler for written work.
+The reason, anyone who knows me will know that I am a real stickler for written work.
 I don't like bad written work.
 And I like the English language, and sometimes the Australian language as well.
 And this book is just superbly put together.
-I love the language you use Joe and I love the imagery that you use in here.
-And the explanation is justifies that foreword by Tim Meyers.
-Tom Meyers.
-Really good book.
-I don't know what it was what it actually costs, but I know that you are offering people 15% off this and a few courses.
+I love the language you use, Joanne, and I love the imagery that you use in here.
+And the explanation.
+It justifies that foreword by Tom Myers.
+It's a really good book.
+I don't know what it actually costs, but I know that you are offering people 15% off this and off your courses?

-Probably not 15% of the courses, but certainly 15% off the book.
-Nice try.
+Probably not 15% off the courses, but certainly 15% off the book.
+Nice try though.

 I tried.
-So we have a we have a discount code which Justin, Justin will put up on the screen for you, which is lvp m 15.
-And if you want to buy the book, where would they get it from through your website.
+So we have a discount code which Justin will put up on the screen for you, which is ELPHAPM15.
+And if you want to buy the book, where would they get it from, through your website?